pro465/temple-of-texts/README.md

 Which is why, if you are able to recover the key and enter it in the "game", you get a winning end text and the program halts.
 So this could be interpreted as a text adventure in which you are lost and try to find out where you are, since recovering the key means you've figured out your position as well.

+# Contents

+Just to help you comprehend it somewhat, I've developed a list of things it contains somewhere in one of its infinite walls (inexhaustive, of course):

+- Assuming some encoding which allows it, every single work of humanity.
+- A complete history of the observable universe, down to the atom.
+- Every single way your life could have played out.
+- The strongest arguments for and against every philosophical idea humanity can ever think of.
+- All of the above concatenated to form a single string.